deathtothecorporation/plunder-docs/sire/advanced.md

 ; the rest of the computation below.
 ; a is in scope here
 ```
 `foo x` is the function call.
-We can imagine its type signature would be `foo : x -> y -> i`, in which case we would notice that it accepts a second argument `y`.
-When the final argument to a function is a continuation _and we want to pass arguments to the continuation_, using the col macro is a way to do continuation passing that _feels_ like assignment.
+We can imagine its type signature would be `foo : a -> (b -> c) -> d`, in which case we would notice that it accepts a function as its second argument.
+When the final argument to a function is a continuation function, using the col macro is a way to do continuation passing that _feels_ like assignment.

 `a` will be bound to the result of `foo x` and will be passed as the argument to `foo`'s final parameter, which is the rest of the code below it.